 Related Reading: 9 Expert Ways To Let Go Of Hurt And Betrayal In Relationships

 Hey!
 You have reached here – the last of the infidelity recovery stages.
 Quite some time has gone by and maybe, you have come to the end of the chapter of your life called stages of adultery recovery.
 It is time to turn a new leaf at the end of this infidelity recovery timeline.

-Whether you have decided to move on or whether you have decided to stay in a relationship: It is time to create new memories so you can mask old ones.
+- Whether you have decided to move on or stay in a relationship: It is time to create new memories so you can mask old ones.
 Also, do not refer to the past as something dreadful.
 “One day, you may overcome the memories of the first.
 They will stop hurting regularly.
-When you let go of your past, the pain will go away eventually,” Joie said.
+When you let go of your past, the pain will go away eventually,” says Joie.

 Think of it as a tough lesson you read for an exam, which made you wiser nonetheless.
 Inculcate it in your life which is now imbued with newly gained wisdom – yes, I can see you walking tall.
 Whatever you have envisioned for yourself, it is time to build upon it.
 Make that big career move, get that car – remind yourself of your strength.
 However, if you still feel like you need a little nudge, with a multitude of experienced, licensed therapists on Bonobology’s panel, help is only a click away.